Imetomi/bugninja-cli/SPECS.md

 1. Launches a browser with Playwright (headless by default, with option for visible mode)
 2. Records video of the entire browsing session
-3. Takes periodic screenshots to send to Azure OpenAI
+3. Takes periodic screenshots at each step to send to Azure OpenAI
 4. Asks the AI "what should I click/type next?"
 5. Executes the AI's decision
 6. Continuously evaluates if the goal has been reached